 Three days later the Carpathia landed in New York with the 705 Titanic survivors.
 Henry saw his fiancee’s name on the passenger list in the newspaper.
-He and Ted Norton, Bertha’s brother-in-law, boarded a train to New York and made their way through the crowds waiting at the dock.
+He and Ted Norton, Bertha’s brother-in-law, boarded a train to New York and made their way through the crowds at the dock.

 Officials told Bertha and the other Titanic survivors they would have to go to the hospital.
 Despite her broken ribs, Bertha sneaked away and hid among the luggage.
 Then she slipped off the vessel and got lost in the crowd.
 Finally she spotted Henry and crept up behind him, covered his eyes with her hands and said, “Guess who?”

 A man on the dock gave her a felt hat, now displayed in a museum in Ireland.
 Another man gave up his berth on the crowded train to Providence so Bertha could sleep.

 At home she found herself a celebrity, giving interviews to newspaper reporters about her ordeal on the Titanic.
 She and Henry married in August, four months after her return.
 A crowd gathered outside her house, and she climbed out a back window to escape them, tearing her veil on a rosebush.

 From all accounts, Bertha lived a good life.
 She and Henry had five children, four of whom survived to adulthood.
 They lived on Chalkstone Avenue in Providence, then moved to a home on Wyndham Avenue in 1928.
 Bertha created beautiful gardens around her home.

 Henry worked setting the print on large bronze plaques on statues and monuments.
 You can see Henry’s work on the plate on the World War I monument in Providence.